2 min read

-Google has announced that its long maligned Accelerated Mobile Pages (AMP) platform is losing its preferential treatment in its search results.
+Google has announced that its long-maligned Accelerated Mobile Pages (AMP) platform is losing its preferential treatment in search results.

 What is Google AMP?

-Google introduced AMP a way to provide optimised loading experiences on mobile devices.
-The content was cached by Google and served off a Google domain name when found in search results.
-Accelerated Mobile Pages ranked higher, and appear in search results with a special badge indicating the page is fast loading, even if didn't necessarily load faster than other sites.
-AMP was also a requirement to appear in the Top Stories Carousel at the top of the results, or in Google News.
+Google introduced AMP as a way to provide optimised loading experiences on mobile devices.
+Google cached the content and served it from a Google domain name when it appeared in search results.
+Accelerated Mobile Pages ranked higher, and appeared in search results with a special badge indicating the page was fast loading, even if it didn't necessarily load faster than other sites.
+AMP was also a requirement for appearing in the Top Stories Carousel at the top of the results, or in Google News.

 What is Changing?

-The change to remove these advantages in search is being rolled out as part of the 'Page Experience Update' that is scheduled to take place in June 2021.
-This update includes the much blogged about Web Vitals.
-Here's what Google themselves have to say:
+Google is removing these advantages in search as part of the 'Page Experience Update', which is scheduled for June 2021.
+This update includes the much-blogged-about Web Vitals.
+Here's what Google said:

 “The AMP format is no longer required and that any page, irrespective of its Core Web Vitals score or page experience status, will be eligible to appear in the Top Stories carousel.
 We're also bringing similar updates to the Google News app, a key destination for users around the world to get a comprehensive view of the important news of the day.
 As part of the page experience update, we're expanding the usage of non-AMP content to power the core experience on news.google.com and in the Google News app.
 Additionally, we will no longer show the AMP badge icon to indicate AMP content.”